-War correspondents are an integral part of the way global conflicts are captured and conveyed to those who have a vested interest around the world.
-They report firsthand accounts of what’s happening on the front lines, and choose to accept the potential dangers that come along with the job.
-Journalists have been taken, held hostage and killed trying to get their story.
+War correspondents are an integral part of the way global conflicts are captured and conveyed.
+They report firsthand what’s happening on the front lines, and choose to accept the potential dangers that come along with the job.
+Journalists have been held hostage and killed trying to get their story.
 While, historically, the majority of journalists in these positions have been men, women like Martha Gellhorn prove that the only real prerequisite for the job (aside from the writing chops) is the willingness to risk everything you’ve got.

 Upon her return to the U.S., she would find work with then-First Lady Eleanor Roosevelt.
-For some time she was a resident of the White House herself, working as a field investigator for President Roosevelt’s Federal Emergency Relief Administration by day, and helping the first lady with her column in Women’s Home Companion by night.
-Her work with Roosevelt’s FERA — which teamed her up with photographer Dorothea Lange — was unprecedented at the time, as they were given permission to investigate and report on topics not typically assigned to women.
+For some time she was a resident of the White House working as a field investigator for President Roosevelt’s Federal Emergency Relief Administration (FERA) by day, and helping the first lady with her column in Women’s Home Companion by night.
+Her work with Roosevelt’s FERA — which saw her team up with photographer Dorothea Lange — was unprecedented at the time.
+Lange and Gellhorn were given permission to investigate and report on topics not typically assigned to women.

 It was in 1936 that Gellhorn would first meet author Ernest Hemingway, and when she was hired to cover the Spanish Civil War by Collier’s Weekly, the two traveled to Spain together.
 They would live and travel together on and off for four years, before marrying in 1940.
 While Hemingway admired her drive, there was contention and competition between them, and he often expressed his distaste for her inclination to dangerous situations.
 It was this trait that would ultimately make her the only woman to be present at Normandy on D-Day.